iobroker-community-adapters/ioBroker.statistics/README.md

 * sumdelta, delta between logged analogue values
 * sumgroup, sum up of grouped values
 * avg, dayly max, min and average
-* timecount, how long was status ON and how long OFF
+* timecount, how long was status true/ON and how long false/OFF
-* 5min,count within 5 min and dayly max, min and average of it
+* 5min,counts within 5 min and dayly max, min and average of it

 ## Operation
 The adapter subscribes to the configured objects and creates his own states in the statistics tree.